yakamok/keyserver-fs/README.md

-# Evil use of PGP key servers as free decentralized file strorage
+# Using PGP keyservers for decentralised file storage

 ### proof of concept on using pgp keyservers for Decentralized file storage